Moesif/apidocs/source/includes/_api-libs.md

 # API Libs
-THese are low-level libraries to access the Moesif REST API and are used like other web analytics libs with a `sendEvent()` and
+THese are low-level libraries to access the Moesif Collector API directly.
+For logging API calls at scale, most customers should integrate with one of Moesif's <a href="https://www.moesif.com/implementation">API monitoring agents</a> which instrument your API automatically and handle batching.
+Likewise, Moesif has [client integrations](https://www.moesif.com/implementation/track-user-behaviors-with-browser?platform=browser) for tracking users and their actions in your UI.
-`identifyUser()` methods and support both sync and async operations.
-Moesif also has high-level [server SDKs and API gateway plugin](https://www.moesif.com/implementation) to monitor APIs for popular environments and frameworks which handle data manipulation and batching automatically.

 ## How to Install